 XX103.1.3 Width.
 Egress balconies and open-ended corridors shall be not less than 36 inches in width.

 XX103.1.4 Means of egress illumination.
-Means of egress illumination shall be provided from the exterior side of the dwelling unit egress door to the public way.
+Means of egress illumination shall be provided from the exterior of the dwelling unit to the public way.
 The means of egress illumination level under normal power shall be not less than 1 footcandle (11 lux) at the walking surface.
 Along exit access stairways, exit stairways, and at their required landings, the illumination level shall not be less than 10 footcandles (108 lux) at the walking surface when the stairway is in use.

-XX103.1.5 Slip-resistant surface.Circulation paths of the means of egress shall have a slip-resistant surface and be securely attached.
+XX103.1.5 Slip-resistant surface.
+The means of egress from the dwelling unit to the public way shall have a slip-resistant surface and be securely attached.

 XX103.1.6 Egress balconies.
-Balconies used for egress purposes shall conform to Section R318.3 in addition to the requirements of this section.
+Balconies used for egress purposes shall conform to this section in addition to the requirements in Section R318.3.

 XX103.1.6.1 Openness.
 The long side of an egress balcony shall be not less than 50 percent open, and the open area above the guards shall be so distributed as to minimize the accumulation of smoke or toxic gases.